HEALTH SAVINGS ACCOUNTS MADE EASY

 Several carriers offer HSAs: these are high deductible plans offered in conjunction with an insurance policy.
 You can choose a pure indemnity program (go to any doctor, anywhere) or the more prevalent PPO (using a network provides greater first-dollar savings on your medical expenses as well as lower premiums).
 These are not co-pay plans: you pay out-of-pocket and those expenses, usually reduced by your PPO, count toward the deductible and coinsurance, if applicable.
 Underwriting for an HSA-compatible insurance plan is the same as for any other helath insurance product.

-Depending on the carrier, individuals generally have a choice of several deductibles, ranging from $1100 to $5,000 for individuals and from $2200 to $10,000 for families.
-With the latter, deductibles are considered family deductibles, in that everyone on the plan contributes to one common deductible rather than each family member having to meet their own deductible.
-This feature alone makes many families turn to HSA-compatible policies for their coverage, as it keeps their out-of-pocket expenses significantly lower in the event of major services.
+Depending on the carrier, individuals generally have a choice of several deductibles, ranging from $3,000 to over $6,000 (double that for families).
+The deductibles can go up every year depending on the carrier.
+With family deductibles, everyone on the plan contributes to one common deductible rather than each family member having to meet their own deductible.
+Some carriers actually offer the option of embedded deductibles, whereby if one family member meets half the family deductible; benefits are then payable at 100% for that family member.
+The concept of a combined family deductible alone makes many families turn to HSA-compatible policies for their coverage, as it keeps their out-of-pocket expenses significantly lower in the event of major services.
 Depending on your carrier, your plan may offer 50/50, 80/20 or - most popularly - 100% coinsurance following your deductible.
 This is the second feature that individuals and families like - 100% coverage once - and if - a deductible is met.
+It is not clear as to how many carriers will offer HSA-compatible plans in AZ in 2022.

-How an HSA plan works: you cover your medical expenses (usually subject to PPO discounts if your plan is tied to a preferred provider network, as most are), up to your deductible amount, and may take this money out of your medical/health savings account, tax-exempt, to pay them.
+How an HSA-compatible plan works: you cover your medical expenses (usually subject to network discounts, whether PPO or HMO), up to your deductible amount, and you may take this money out of your medical/health savings account, tax-exempt, to pay them.
 In order to recognize this tax benefit, you must have money in a qualified health savings account.
 There is no requirement that you contribute any specific amount in any specific timeframe - you don't have to even set up this account if you don't want to, it simply offers tax benefits if you do.
-However, you cannot incur a medical claim and then contribute money to the account in order to cover it: money must be in the account prior to claims occurring in order to use tax-free dollars in order to pay for those claims.
-You must have an HSA-compatible, fully underwritten health plan in order to set up an HSA account.
-You cannot set up this type of tax-free acount without an appropriate insurance policy.
+However, you cannot set up a health savings account at a financial institution unless you have an HSA-compatible, fully-compliant health insurance plan.
+You must have a qualifying insurance policy.
 You cannot "convert" a non-HSA-compatible plan into an HSA-compatible plan.

-To an HSA, a single person can contribute up to $2800 per year and a couple/family can contribute up to $5600, regardless of deductible.
+To an HSA account, a single person can contribute up to $3600 per year and a couple/family can contribute up to $7200, regardless of deductible.
 (The IRA raises these amounts a little bit each year.)
-Again, these are guidelines, not requirements.
+Again, these are guidelines (which can change every year), and not requirements.
+If an individual or family member is age 55 or older, they can contribute an additional $1,000, called a "catch-up contribution."

 Deposits to an HSA are tax exempt, like contributions to any other IRA.
 If you are self-employed, you know there is a "cap" on how much you can contribute to a SEP-IRA every year.
 The HSA was a boon to the self-employed as it received the same treatment by the IRS as an IRA but does not count towards your IRS contribution "cap" - it is over and above that limit!
 The recent legislation regarding HSAs is even more of an improvement.
 You do not have to be self-employed to have this kind of insurance or account.

-You may not pay the premium from your HSA account, and your premiums do not contribute to the HSA account.
+You may not pay your insurance premium from your HSA account, and your premiums do not get credited to your HSA account.
+Contributions are separate from your premium and totally voluntary.
+The only premium that you can pay from an HSA account is for long term care plans.

 Many HSA policy holders leave the money in the account, contribute the maximum allowed every year, and then don't use it at all, preferring to let it grow tax-deferred to age 65.
-Once you have reached age 65, the HSA functions like an IRA – you can withdraw the money at any time for any reason, paying only normal income tax.
-The interest on an HSA is not taxable unless the money is spent on non-medical expenses; then you will pay tax on the distribution.
+Once you have reached age 65, the HSA functions like an IRA – you can withdraw the money at any time for any reason, paying only normal income tax on the amount withdrawn.
+The interest on an HSA is likewise not taxable unless the money is spent on non-medical expenses; then you will pay tax on the interest, as well.

 If you have an HSA for seven or eight years then cease to have that carrier's policy, you can keep the money already contributed in the HSA account and continue to withdraw from it, tax-exempt, for medical expenses, but you can no longer contribute to it.
-You can also simply let it sit and continue to earn interest, like any other IRA would, to age 65.
+You can also simply let it sit and continue to earn interest, like any other IRA, to age 65.
 If you "break" or "cash out" the IRA, you will pay the same penalties and losses as you would for any other IRA.
-At age 65, money in a HSA can be used to pay for services not covered by Medicare, such as long term care, prescriptions, etc.
+At age 65, money in a HSA can be used to pay for services not covered by Medicare, such as long term care, medical or prescription co-pays, etc.